chnm/model-articles/content/articles/Beals.md

 ---

-*M. H. Beals, Loughborough University* [^1]

 {{% notation title="Headnote" %}}

-This article began as a discussion of how we might utilise digital humanities techniques to identify scissors-and-paste journalism within the British newspaper press.
-While presenting my preliminary results as part of a wider symposium on reprinting, republication and copyright, questions were raised about publisher intent, namely the degree to which we could accurately distinguish between reprinting, a formal and usually
+This article began as a discussion of how we might utilise digital humanities techniques to identify scissors-and-paste journalism within the British newspaper press.[^1] While presenting my preliminary results as part of a wider symposium on reprinting, republication and copyright, questions were raised about publisher intent, namely the degree to which we could accurately distinguish between reprinting, a formal and usually